I know of many travel writers that go on a trip without an

 to know you and understand the types of articles you write, they will

 suggest places to visit that you might not know about.
-And that’s a big
+That’s a big

 help – it might even result in more story ideas to pitch once you’re